 Until 2015, Emil enjoyed careers advocating for unions as a labor law attorney and counseling in the field of substance abuse, including several years for Hazelden Foundation.
 Emil also taught as an adjunct associate professor at the Hazelden Graduate School of Addiction Studies.
 He began attending Common Ground and his meditation practice in 2004 as part of his ongoing recovery from addiction.
 Since then he has attended numerous residential retreats in the Midwest and a month long retreat at Spirit Rock Meditation Center.
 Emil regularly teaches at Common Ground’s Mindfulness, Recovery and the 12 Steps Group and is one of the facilitators of a mindfulness meditation group at Stillwater Correctional Facility.
 Emil has also been a guest teacher and led workshops at Common Ground.

-Gabe Keller-Flores has been coming to Common Ground since 2008, when he was in high school and stumbled across the teachings of the Buddha.
-Since then, he has been a dedicated practitioner and has experienced increasing freedom and connection in his life.
+Gabe Keller-Flores has been coming to Common Ground since 2008, when they were in high school and stumbled across the teachings of the Buddha.
+Since then, they have been a dedicated practitioner and have experienced increasing freedom and connection in their life.
 Gabe enjoys sharing the Dharma in many different contexts, including in Spanish.

 Gail has been practicing mindfulness meditation since 1987.
 For eight years she worked at the Vipassana Support Institute with Shinzen Young, the author of "Break Through Pain: A Step-by-Step Mindfulness Meditation Program for Transforming Chronic and Acute Pain".
 Since coming to Common Ground in 2002, she has been an integral member of our community and served in many important roles, including as one of our main teachers.
 She has led the Intro to Mindfulness Meditation workshop for many years.